-The reference interest rate curve corresponds to the EIOPA basic risk-free interest rate term structure plus an adjustment for credit risk and volatility.
+The reference interest rate curve corresponds to the EIOPA basic risk free interest rate term structure plus an adjustment for credit risk and volatility.
 The adjusted term structure is extrapolated using a mechanism to ensure a smooth convergence to the ultimate forward rate.
-At end 2022, the ultimate forward rate used was 3.45%, compared to 3.60% in 2021.
-Based on the Group's analysis, the sensitivity of technical reserves and own funds to a 2-basis point increase or decrease in the ultimate forward rate is limited.
+At end 2023, the ultimate forward rate was 3.45% in Europe.